kianwasabi/kianwasabi/README.md

 -   Machine learning for predictive maintenance in Matlab & Python
 -   Web Application and ioT Projects with Python & C++

-:books: I’m currently learning: REST-APIs & OPC/UA Python, Frontend-Development with http/css, expressif framework for esp32 <br>
+:books: I’m currently learning: REST-APIs in Python, Frontend-Development with http/css/js, expressif framework for esp32 <br>
 :computer: Techs:&nbsp; <br>
-:pushpin: Interests: :ski: :tennis: :roboter:<br>
+:pushpin: Interests: 🎿: 🎾: 🤖<br>

 <!---
 kianwasabi/kianwasabi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.